Author: Joonatan Hongell

-Most TA teams see hiring manager friction often the same way.
-Relationship problem.
-The recruiter needs more trust, better influencing skills or a stakeholder management workshop.
+Most TA teams treat hiring manager friction as a relationship problem.
+The recruiter needs more trust, better influencing skills, a stronger relationship with the hiring manager.
 If the relationship were stronger, the hiring manager would listen.
 More credibility, and the recruiter could push back effectively.
-The entire framework assumes that friction lives in the space between two people, and it leads to a predictable solution.
-Train the recruiter to be more persuasive.
+That logic puts the problem between two people.
+The solution is a stakeholder management workshop.

 Hiring managers live in commercial mode.
 An open role is an obstacle to delivery.
 Every week without a hire means overloaded teams and slipped deadlines.
 When a hiring manager says "I already know who I want, just process them through," that's commercial logic working as designed.
 Minimize friction.
 Get to the outcome.